lemon24/reader/docs/why.rst

 * have full control over your data
 * control what features it has or doesn't have
 * decide how much you pay for it
-* make sure it doesn't get closed while you still use it
+* make sure it doesn't get closed while you're still using it
 * really, it's `easier than you think`_

 Obviously, this may not be your cup of tea, but if it is, *reader* can help.